Have you thought about investing in rental units? Smart real estate investments may give you a surprising return.

 Before anything else, you need to have a good look at your financial resources.
-Investing isn’t something that comes at the expense of your existing responsibilities.
+Real estate investing isn’t something that comes at the expense of your existing responsibilities.
 Assess your finances realistically.

-How much can you invest in the property?
+How much can you put towards the investment property?

 In order to answer this question, you should decide how you will buy the property.
 A mortgage loan or all-cash?
 It’s important to consider the implications that come with making this choice.
 Among other things, the decision affects your return on investment.